-If there is one stand out fermented food, it is kimchi.
+If there is one stand out fermented food in my world, it is kimchi.
 Kimchi is a traditional Korean fermented cabbage.
 It has the sourness of kraut but the depth of flavors of an amazing pickle.
 Kimchi also has a mix of flavors that can only be described as having strong Asian roots.
 Along with the sourness from the fermentation, you get umami from fish sauce and salt brined shrimp.
 There is sweetness from ginger and a little added sugar.
 You also get a bitterness and big flavor from red pepper.
 Together, these layers of flavor make a unique, flavorful, delicious, and healthy ferment.
-Kimchi is great on it’s own as a snack, especially with a potent beer.
+Kimchi is great on it’s own as a snack, I think it pairs well with with beer.
 It is also great as an addition to soups, rice, stir fry, atop a burger, or as part of many other Asian inspired dishes.

 - 1 Napa cabbage